Restore Passwords To Recover Admin User Rights

 3. Start Confluence using your usual method.

-4. Log in to Confluence with the username recovery_admin and the temporary password you specified in the system property.
+5. Log in with the recovery username from the log and the temporary password you specified in the system property.

 Good to know: